Light Higgsinos for electroweak naturalness in mirage-mediated high-scale supersymmetry

+in the RG-improved tree-level potential.
+The above correction is quadratically sensitive to the sparticle mass scale and remains unsuppressed in mirage mediation as is the case in other scenarios.
+The stop contribution~(\ref{mhu}), which generally makes the Higgs mass more sensitive to UV scales due to the logarithmic factor, is the one we wish to suppress within the KKLT framework.
+The minimization condition~(\ref{min-condition}) requires the Higgsino mass parameter roughly to be

-for moderate or large $\tan\beta$ in the mediation scheme leading to $|m^2_{H_u}| \lesssim |\mu|^2$.
-We also note that the gauge coupling unification is required for the sparticles to exhibit the mirage mediation pattern, and it can be achieved in high-scale SUSY as precisely as in weak scale SUSY if the Higgsinos are light, as discussed below.
+for moderate or large $\tan\beta$.
+Moreover, the gauge coupling unification is required for the sparticles to exhibit the mirage pattern, and it can be achieved in high-scale SUSY as precisely as in weak-scale SUSY if the Higgsinos are light, as discussed below.

 In the KKLT flux compactification, sparticle masses exhibit the mirage mediation pattern as a result of mixed anomaly and moduli mediation.
 Provided that the gauge couplings unify at $M_{\rm GUT}\sim 10^{16}$~GeV, the gaugino masses are given by